 I have several years experience counselling adults and teenagers.
 I have also worked in Fostering and Adoption, helping young people leaving care and family support.
 I have further training in Life Story Work, and Attachment-based Practice and like to integrate narrative approaches into my work.
 I am passionate about trauma-informed practice and exploring ways for a person to make meaning of their experiences without labelling.
 I challenge the culture of psychiatric diagnosis and believe that mental distress is primarily a result of what people have experienced, which all too often arises within social injustices that need to be named.

-'What Happened to Andrea' is the culmination of my personal and professional journey.
+'Tilt' is the culmination of my personal and professional journey.
 It is at times a deeply painful account of what happens when stories aren't safe enough to share.